Local and state lawmakers aren’t holding their breath waiting for the federal government to take action on guns.

 The state will issue quarterly reports on where guns used in crimes come from, identifying their state of origin.
 More than 80% of the guns used in crimes committed in New Jersey come from outside the state, according to the New Jersey attorney general’s office.

 Murphy said in a statement the new tool “will allow residents to see how gun violence impacts their communities and gain a fuller understanding of how firearms are trafficked into New Jersey from other states.”

-The New Jersey State Police will release monthly reports on gun crimes, including the offense committed, the type of gun used, number of people shot and where it happened.
+New Jersey State Police will release monthly reports on gun crimes, including the offense committed, the type of gun used, number of people shot and where it happened.

 New Jersey is ranked second as having the strongest gun laws in the United States by the Giffords Law Center to Prevent Gun Violence.
+California ranked first.

 People convicted of domestic abuse in New York will now have to turn over all firearms, not just handguns.
 A statement from New York Gov. Andrew Cuomo in March said the legislation amends state law passed after the Sandy Hook killings that previously prohibited domestic abusers from owning pistols and revolvers.